Marco-Scherzer/MSimpleServer/README.md

 # This is the Page of MSimpleServer and my Simple Mini Server Architecture.

-#### Development started in early 2025 and had reached 3 to 4 weeks of progress when
-#### it started to work for my own simple scenario purposes.
-Rough Features
+#### Development started in early 2025 and had reached 3 to 4 weeks of progress when it started to work for my own simple scenario purposes.
+#### This early version focuses on HTTP and HTTPS handler implementations and currently supports only simple HttpServer and HttpsServer features with a focus on security through minimalism.
+#### Features after 4 weeks:
 - **Parallel accept loops for redundancy**
 - **General SSL redirection** of unencrypted browser HTTP requests
 - **Webpage serving**